EnDarke/Sequence/README.md

 # Sequence
+### Description
- Allows you to sort objects in sequential order to run code.
+ Sequence allows you to sort tasks in sequential order to run on the next resumption cycle.